Skyvin95/TRG-DQA/README.md

 pip install -r requirements.txt
 ```

-All experiments were executed on an NVIDIA GeForce RTX 3090.
+All experiments were executed on an RTX 2080Ti GPU.

 ## Training
 ```shell